morganthomas/winning-arguments/winning-arguments.md

 There are many approaches to the study of grammar.
 Indeed, there are a number of different kinds of grammatical theory of note:

 * A **natural language grammar** attempts to describe the grammar of a natural language.
-  * A **descriptive natural language grammar** attempts to describe the rules of grammar actually followed (in ordinary cases) by some population of speakers.
+  * A **descriptive natural language grammar** attempts to describe the rules of grammar actually followed (in ordinary cases) by some population of language speakers.
   * A **prescriptive natural language grammar** defines the rules of grammar that some population of speakers should use, at least according to the author(s) of the grammar.
 * A **formal grammar** exactly describes the grammar of an artificial language, a so-called **formal language**.
 Formal grammars are usually written in notation with precise, formal meaning, which renders it entirely unambiguous what does and does not constitute valid syntax for a statement of the formal language.
 * A **theory of grammar** is a theory which says something about grammars as a whole, or about some restricted class of grammars.
 For instance, if one wishes to explain the concept of formal grammars in a thorough way, then this requires a theory of formal grammars.
 The [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy) is an example of a precise theory of formal grammars, explaining what a formal grammar is and categorizing them according to how difficult it is to parse statements in them.